runxinghuan/tp/docs/team/henrygan138.md

 - **Highlights**: Enhances player engagement by making game objectives clearer and the interface more intuitive.
 Addressing this required reimagining the UI to balance informative content with ease of understanding.

 ### Documentation
-#### Player Class Explanation
+#### UG
-- Detailed how users can control the shooter, emphasizing the role of player attributes in gameplay and shooting quality.
+- Detailed how users can control the shooter, demonstrating the role of player attributes in gameplay and how these parameters will affect shooting quality.
-- Explained the player upgrade process, aiding users in strategic gameplay planning.
+- Explained the player upgrade process, aiding users in gameplay planning.
+- Refine the content in `shoot` command.

+#### DG
+- Added explanations on the design logic and implementation details for `Player` and `PlayerList`, and demonstrate how these two classes interact to support game functions.
+- Included a Class Diagram to illustrate the relationships between the `Player` and `PlayerList` classes.
+- Provided a Sequence Diagram for the skill upgrade mechanism to clarify the process flow.
+- Helped draft the Product Scope and compiled User Stories

 ### Project Management
+- Manage the version 2.0 release on GitHub, including integrate members' code into a united program and deliver JAR file
 - Actively participated in coding for all versions
-- Manage and integrate the version 2.0 release on GitHub.
+- Compiled User Stories to guide the development process and clarify the target functionalities.
+- Helped maintain the issue tracker by assigning issues
+- Reported and fixed bugs and related issues for the team in the PE Dry Run